th2-net/th2-common-j/README.md

     * `EMPTY` - the filter passes if the field is empty
     * `NOT_EMPTY` - the filter passes if the field is not empty
     * `WILDCARD` - filters the field by wildcard expression
+    * `NOT_WILDCARD` - filters the field which isn't matched by wildcard expression

 ```json
 {